matthew-brett/pydagogue/curious_git.rst

 .. figure:: /generated/snapshot_graph1.*

-    Graph of development history for the simple content management system.
+    Graph of development history for your SAP content management system.
 The most recent commit is at the top, the first commit is at the bottom.
 Your commits are in blue, Josephine's are in pink.
-Each commit label has the hash for the the commit message, and the note in the ``message.txt`` file.
+Each commit label has the hash for the commit message, and the note in the ``message.txt`` file.

 Gitwards 9: saving space with file hashes
 =========================================

 While you've been working on your system, you've noticed that your snapshots are not efficient on disk space.
-For example, every commit / snapshot has an indentical copy of the data ``expensive_data.csv``.
+For example, every commit / snapshot has an identical copy of the data ``expensive_data.csv``.
 If you had bigger files or a longer development history, this could be a problem.

 .. prizevar:: snapshot_2_sha